-- (1) To elect two members of the Board of Directors to hold office until the first annual meeting of stockholders that is held after December 31, 2022, or until such director's respective successor is duly elected and qualified. - (2) To ratify the appointment BPM LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020. - (3) To approve the Company's Sixth Amended and Restated 2011 Stock Incentive Plan. - (4) To approve of the 2020 Employee Stock Purchase Plan. - (5) To ratify an amendment to our Bylaws to designate Delaware as the exclusive forum for certain legal actions. - (6) To approve, by non-binding vote, the compensation of our named executive officers disclosed in this Proxy Statement. - (7) To take action on any other business as may properly come before the 2020 Annual Meeting or any adjournments or postponements thereof.
+- (1) To elect three members of the Board of Directors to hold office until the first annual meeting of stockholders that is held after December 31, 2024, or until such director's respective successor is duly elected and qualified. - (2) To ratify the appointment BPM LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022. - (3) To approve the Company's Seventh Amended and Restated 2011 Stock Incentive Plan. - (4) To approve, by a non-binding advisory vote, the compensation of our named executive officers disclosed in this Proxy Statement. - (5) To take action on any other business as may properly come before the 2022 Annual Meeting or any adjournments or postponements thereof.

-The Board recommends a vote FOR the director nominees and FOR Proposals 2, 3, 4, 5 and 6.
+The Board recommends a vote FOR each of the director nominees listed in Proposal 1 and FOR Proposals 2, 3, and 4.